vikaspawar244/terraform-ansible/README.md

  - The playbook was built and tested on Ubuntu 16.04 VMs, for Elasticsearch versions 6.x
  - You will need Ansible installed and running
  - In the terminal on the machine hosting Ansible, clone this repo.
- - Cd into the directory, and run:
+ - Cd into the directory,
  - cd terraform-ansible/
-  Info:
+  More Info:
    Terraform has four essential commands that allow us to deal with an end-to-end workflow:
         terraform init
 	terraform plan